dansanderson/picotool/README.md

 ## Future plans

-picotool began as a simple project to build a code formatter/minifier for Pico-8, and eventually became a general purpose library for manipulating Pico-8 cart data.
+picotool began as a simple project to build a code formatter for Pico-8, and eventually became a general purpose library for manipulating Pico-8 cart data.
 The goal is to make it easy to build new tools and experiments for analyzing and transforming carts, as well as to make new and interesting tools for Pico-8 developers.

 TODO:

+* Implement luafmt
 * Semantic APIs for the non-Lua sections
-* Fix the last few token counting discrepancies
+* Find and fix token counting discrepancies
-* luamin can go further by eliminating space between symbols and words
+* luamin: eliminate space between symbols and words
+* luamin: eliminate space left behind by removing semicolons
-* Tool: stats with info about other regions, e.g. color histograms
+* stats: report info about other regions, e.g. color histograms
-* Tool: Lua "linker" (import stitching)
-* Tool: Game launcher menu
 * Rewrite expression AST to represent operator precedence
 * Improved API docs, especially the AST API
 * Improved reporting of parser errors
 * Automated tests for tool.py
 * Recreate Lua compression algorithm to report on compressed size stats
-* PNG saving?
+* PNG saving to update an existing PNG cart
+  * ... to create a new PNG cart from a given/generated image
+  * Update stats to report on compressed Lua size when starting from .p8
+* New tool: Game launcher menu
+* New tool: Lua "linker" (import stitching)
+  * Allow selective imports, e.g. import a function or class
+  * Detect and remove unused functions/classes automatically